-Things have been a bit quiet here at gourmetgigs while I’ve been in southern Spain.
-But as chance would have it, I was invited to a local music festival called Deltirón, in the breezy, friendly coastal city of Cádiz.
-I swapped a lifetime of festivals on home turf for palm trees, enviably balmy weather and Estrella lager flowing till the late hours – I could get used to this.
+Things have been a bit quiet at Gourmet Gigs while I’ve been visiting southern Spain.
+But as chance would have it, we were invited to a local music festival called Deltirón in the breezy, friendly coastal city of Cádiz.
+I swapped a lifetime of damp festivals on home turf for one with palm trees, enviably balmy weather and Estrella lager flowing till the late hours – I could get used to this.

-The festival was a great introduction to swathe of talented local musicians; in addition there was delicious pizza from the overworked food traders and naturally an Estrella beer or two – all that was left was to join the frenzy at the merch stall.
-Deltirón is a pleasantly idiosyncratic festival – laid back and friendly.
+The festival was a great introduction to a swathe of talented local musicians; in addition we ate delicious pizza from the overworked food traders and naturally an Estrella beer or two – all that was left was to join the frenzy at the merch stall.
+Deltirón a great little festival – laid back and friendly.